EU AI Act, GDPR & AI Security 2026 — Plain-English Compliance Guide for SMBs

 Minimal riskSpam filters, AI in video gamesFree use, no extra obligations

-95% of European SMBs fall in the “limited” or “minimal” category.
-That doesn’t mean nothing to do - it just means you don’t need a permit to operate.
+95% of European SMBs fall in the limited or minimal category.
+That does not mean nothing to do — it just means you do not need a permit to operate.

 Key 2026 dates